Evaluations for Attention Deficit Disorder

 Adult Evaluation for AD(H)D

-An evaluation for adult AD(H)D is more extensive and can involve two or three consultations.
+An evaluation for adult AD(H)D also usually involves two consultations.
 There is much more behavioral history to obtain dating back to childhood.
 Information is gathered from multiple areas of functioning including academic, social, family, and occupational.
 In addition to the adult being evaluated, a significant other (e.g. spouse, parent) is usually asked to complete rating scales.
-The fee is at least $400.
+The fee is approximately at least $375.

 Evaluations Based on AD(H)D for Educational Accommodations in high school, college & professional school